Dr. Jacqueline Nesi &Dr. Emily Weinstein

 Backed By Our Guarantee

-If you’re not satisfied with Tech Parenting 101, we’ll refund your money 100%, no questions asked.
+If you’re not satisfied with your course purchase, we’ll refund your money 100%, no questions asked.

 Technology isn't going away.

 You and your kids deserve so much more than a life that’s disconnected and stressed behind a screen.
-With Tech Parenting 101, you can finally get an evidence-based roadmap to helping your kids navigate the tough stuff and build healthy tech habits that will last a lifetime.
+With our tech parenting courses, you can finally get an evidence-based roadmap to helping your kids navigate the tough stuff and build healthy tech habits that will last a lifetime.